 The first step of an effective QRM process is to seek out a process that may invite a heightened level of risk.
 Such a process is often easy to find in the pipeline.
 Look for lengthy processes with many stages, in which some of those stages produce inconsistent results.
 Those might be processes that are unusually vulnerable to human error, performed on older equipment, or dependent on rapid changes; or all the above.

-Creating a team of expert reviewers to assess the process
+2. Create a team of expert reviewers to assess the process for QRM issues.

 Once you’ve identified a process that’s vulnerable to heightened risk, the next step is to assemble a team of expert assessors to determine how that process might be improved.
 These reviewers should not only be subject matter experts, but should also have a practical on-the-ground grasp of the process in question.
 If possible, they should be people who’ve worked with the process in person.
 Above all, they should possess strong analytical abilities, and a talent for seeing solutions that others might miss.

-Pinpointing possible modes, causes, and effects of failure
+3. Pinpoint possible modes, causes, and effects of failure.

 Any complex process will likely have multiple points at which failures are likely to occur, and multiple failure modes for those potential failure points.
 Your team of expert reviewers should walk through each of the steps in the process under review, investigating what could potentially fail, why that failure would occur, and how it would impact other processes throughout the production pipeline.
 The team should then rate the severity and probability of each potential failure, using the same consistent scale to rank each failure mode.

-Assessing the “what, where, when, and why” of the most critical failure modes
+4. Assess the “what, where, when, and why” of the most critical failure modes.

 After determining the likelihood and impact of a each of the failure modes, the team should next prioritize investigation of the mode deemed most critical.
 Focusing on that particular failure mode, the team should assess the most likely reasons for that failure, the time and frequency with which it might be likely to occur, the physical location where it is most likely to emerge, and the most immediate impacts it will have in related steps of the pipeline.

-Re-engineering the process to reduce the risk of those failure modes
+5. Re-engineer the process to reduce the risk of those failure modes.

 Once your team of reviewers understand the causes, timeframes, locations and effects of the most critical failure mode, the final step is to identify specific improvements that will mitigate the risk of that failure.
 The team should brainstorm together, designating concrete steps that can be taken to reduce the likelihood of that failure mode, mitigate the negative impact of its possible occurrence, and otherwise control its causes and prepare for its effects.